vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ### Docker

-You can run Mealie as a single Docker container.
+Mealie can run as a single Docker container.

 The website and API (available under /docs) will be available on the server via the url http://< ip-adress >:9925